 Pregnancy & Childbirth Claims: You will not be covered for any claim that comes from pregnancy or childbirth, unless a qualified medical practitioner confirms that the claim comes from complications of pregnancy and childbirth.

-Cancelling Holiday Due To Zika Virus: We aren't able to cover cancellation for an event that might occur.
-Additionally, as the Zika virus is now a known event, if you decide to cancel your trip as a result of this, you will not be covered.
+Cancelling Holiday Due To Zika Virus: As the Zika virus is now a known event, if you decide to cancel your trip as a result of this, you will not be covered.

 Unfortunately, our policies do not offer any cover for any children whom are born overseas.
 We do however cover your expenses for premature birth more than 8 weeks (or 16 weeks if you know you are having more than one baby) before the expected delivery date.
 We are unable to offer any cover for the baby even if you pay an additional premium in order to be covered.